JoseBlancoSiles/login/README.md

 # REGISTER

 Register has 3 user-box: username (must be unique), email and password.
-If the username is not in the BBDD users.db, it appends the user information to the DDBB.
+If the username is not in the BBDD users.db, it appends the user information to the BBDD.
 The system automatically sends a message to the user's email to confirm the registration.

 # LOGIN